PZdun/CeneoProducts/README.md

 Program supports additional scenarios:
 - Google doesn't show list of recomemnded products.
 Return of a program:

     !!!
-Błąd !!!
-    B!!!
 Error !!! \n Wrong phrase.
 Google couldn't create lists of products.
 Give a correct phrase ex.: best phone 2022!

     It can happen when we pass phrase like: "radio eska", or any other phrase which doesn't suggest a mainstream products

 - Ceneo couldn't find product name from a list.
 In an excel file user will see an information in a particular row.